emmanuelcharon/GoogleHashCode/2017/finals/Readme.md

 Note that the greedy algorithm with random improvements is a generic meta-heuristic and can be applied to many different problems.

-E - Bonus: Running a lot more random improvements using multi-processing
+### I.E. Bonus: Running a lot more random improvements using multi-processing

 One can follow the greedy algorithm with random improvements and obtain better scores: it jsut requires to trying a lot more combinations and adjust the number of routers removed.
 More optimised code can use multi-processing (multi-threading is not usefull here since the bottleneck is the CPU), use GPU computations, or simply be faster depending on the programming language and implementation optimizations.